 Whenever you’re having a bout of impostor syndrome, talk to a friend, colleague, mentor or even an impartial business consultant who can remind you that you are definitely not a fraud.
 They might also share their experience if they’ve ever felt something similar.

 This may sound strange, but ask yourself, if you’re working hard every day, you care about your business and your employees, and you truly want to be successful, then how can you be an impostor?
 Take an ‘I’ll show you’ attitude and allow those uncomfortable feelings to drive you on doing what you know (deep down) that you do best.

 So follow these tips, and hopefully next time you’re in a room of ‘successful’ people and you ask yourself ‘why am I here?’ you’ll know it’s because you deserve to be.

-Struggling with this issue or any other issue as an Employer, then why don’t you give The People Mentor a call or email.
+Struggling with this issue or any other issue as an Employer, then why don’t you book a call here.